Testosterone Therapy Injury Lawyer

 Drug companies are responsible for discovering and warning consumers of any risky side effects their medications present.
 When a company is negligent and ignores these dangers, they place the health of patients at risk.

 AndroGel is one of the most commonly prescribed low-T drugs on the market.
-AbbVie Inc. manufactures the topical gel, which is designed to absorb through a patient’s skin.
-As of 2015, all testosterone manufacturers, including AbbVie, are required to warn people about the risks associated with taking AndroGel and similar medications.
+AbbVie Inc. manufactures the topical gel, which should absorb through a patient’s skin.
+As of 2015, all testosterone manufacturers, including AbbVie, must warn people about the risks associated with taking AndroGel and similar medications.
 The Food and Drug Administration imposed this requirement after investigating claims that AndroGel and other testosterone drugs significantly increased patients’ risk of heart attacks and strokes.